Tips on how to dress like a 1940s Femme Fatale!

 a woman who is very attractive in a mysterious way, usually leading men into danger or causing their destruction

-2. Femme Fatale’s appearance characteristics according to me
+2. FF’s appearance characteristics according to me

-Beautiful, mysterious, classy, irresistible, but never vulgar.
+Beautiful in her own way, mysterious, classy, irresistible, but never vulgar.

-3. The clothes don’t make the man, but they are certainly a big part of why the Femme Fatale is so irresistible.
+The clothes don’t make the man, but they are certainly a big part of why the Femme Fatale is so irresistible.

 - Big 1940s shoulder pads and colossal sleeves are the perfect way to start the Femme Fatale look!